instamatic-dev/instamatic/readme.md

 pip install instamatic
 ```

-Alternatively, download the portable installation with all libraries/dependencies included: https://github.com/instamatic-dev/instamatic/releases/latest.
-Extract the archive, and open a terminal by double-clicking `start_Cmder.exe`.

-Installation should take less than 1 minute on a normal desktop.

-Find the latest [releases](https://github.com/instamatic-dev/instamatic/releases) for the versions that have been tested on.

 ## OS requirement

 The package requires Windows 7 or higher.
-It has been mainly developed and tested under windows 7 and windows 10.
+It has been mainly developed and tested under windows 7 and higher.

 ## Package dependencies

-Check [pyproject.toml](pyproject.toml) for the full dependency list and versions.
+Check [setup.cfg](setup.cfg) for the full dependency list and versions.

 ## Documentation